About the Bennis Scholars Program

 What is required to apply?

-Eligible applicants must submit the online application including a résumé/one-page list of academic and extra-/co-curricular activities, two essays responding to the given prompts, and completed interview availability sheet.
-A letter of support (preferably from a USC faculty member) is also required.
+Eligible applicants must submit the online application including a résumé/one-page list of academic and extra-/co-curricular activities, and two essays responding to the given prompts.
+A recommendation (preferably from a USC faculty member or administrator) is also required.

 How soon after I apply will I know if I’ve been selected for the Bennis Scholars Program?

-Following the application deadline in mid-February, eligible applicants will be contacted for an individual interview that will take place in early March, prior to Spring Break.
+Following the application deadline in February, eligible applicants will be contacted for an individual interview that will take place in March.
 Candidates will then be invited to participate in a final round, group interview in late March.
 The final selection of Scholars will be determined at the conclusion of this interview process.
-The Scholars for Fall 2017 will be announced by early April.
+The third cohort of Scholars will be announced in April.

 Can I participate in the Bennis Scholars Program if I plan to study abroad in my junior or senior year?

-Students joining the Bennis Scholars Program are expected to be enrolled on-campus for their first semester in the program (Fall 2017).
+Students joining the Bennis Scholars Program are expected to be enrolled on-campus for their first semester in the program (Fall 2018) as well as their final semester in the program (Spring 2020).
 Requests will be reviewed on a case-by-case basis for Bennis Scholars to study abroad in the Spring of junior year or the Fall of senior year.
 Continuing Bennis Scholars who spend a semester abroad may be asked to participate in Bennis Scholars Program experiences remotely via online discussions and recommended activities while in the overseas location which would further the scholar’s progress and development in the program.

 Can transfer students apply for the Bennis Scholars Program?